codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/software-and-hardware-requirements.md

 - Only one instance of QBD can be open on a user's machine at a time.

-- QBD performance may vary during the syncs.
-You cannot open an instance of QBD while a program is syncing, and its interface may behave unexpectedly.
-To give your customers the best experience we recommend implementing our Connections SDK which allows user to pause syncs when the need arises.
-See [Pausing QuickBooks Desktop](/integrations/accounting/quickbooksdesktop/pausing-qbd-connector.md).
+- It's not possible to interact with QBD while the software is syncing data through the connector.
+This is due to QBD's own limitations and applies all connectors and syncs.

+    Use our [Connections SDK](/auth-flow/optimize/connection-management) to enable your user to pause the sync when needed (see [Pause the connector](/integrations/accounting/quickbooksdesktop/installing-the-quickbooks-connector#pause-the-connector)).

 ## Supported operating systems